TXRA0/ScreepsAI/README.md

 ---

-### Current Version - 0.78:
-- Improved creep chatter
-- Added pioneer role - goes to newly claimed rooms and builds there
-- Added claimer role - claims rooms
-- Added a basic hash function for caching data
-- Minor code tweaks

-### Next Version - 0.80:
+### Current Version - 0.80:
-- Introducing multi-rooming and room support
-- Caching for commonly used find() functions to save CPU
+- Room Memory usage to save CPU
-- Building up on already robust code
+- Bashed my CPU from 10-12 to 7-9 (6 on a good day)
+- Changed some roles

+### Next Version - 0.90:
 - Better repairers (maybe a centralised repair manager)
+- Better defcon system (its terrible)
-- potentially lab and market management (capatalism)
+- Lab and market auto managing (for boost and credit making)

 ---